 Seemingly overnight sensations share one commonality: they began sharing their stories before they were ready, building anticipation among their fans.
 You want to make it easy for your fans to make your story theirs.
 Set aside a few minutes a day and feed them pieces of your story; it's good for business.

-I'd love to chat with you about your business and its future.
-To see if working with me makes sense for you, either email me or call me at (415) 685-3336.
+We'd love to chat with you about your business and its future.
+To see if working with us makes sense for you, either email or call at (415) 685-3336.

 LETTERS FOR ENTREPRENEURS